nvimdev/galaxyline.nvim/README.md

 # galaxyline.nvim

-galaxyline componentizes vim's statusline, the text of each area is provided by a component.
+galaxyline is a light-weight and super fast statusline plugin ,galaxyline componentizes vim's statusline, the text of each area is provided by a component.

 Means you can use the api provided by galaxyline to make the statusline that you want easily.